Tu B'Shevat 2025: The New Year of Trees

 Originally a halachic date for calculating the age of fruit trees (relevant to tithes in biblical law), Tu B'Shevat became a full celebration when Kabbalists in 16th-century Safed developed an elaborate seder for the day.
 In modern times it has also become a Jewish environmental holiday.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Tu B'Shevat 2025 falls on Thursday, February 13, 2025.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance